Pbgopinadh/Ansible/Ansible.md

  so ansible pull is very powerful mechanism

- but when using the ansible pull - we should make sure that the hosts: localhost as the changes should the node itself.
+ but when using the ansible pull - we should make sure that the hosts: localhost as the changes should the node itself in the playbook.